wangyangtot/EmotionalArcMovie/README.md

                     with the desired
                     sentiment arc to go beyond the static ranked list paradigm.

-Motived by the research paper[The emotional arcs of stories are dominated by six basic shapes](https://arxiv.org/abs/1606.07772) that used the NLP methodology to map emotional journeys of novel collections and identified 6 emotional arcs which describe all those stories,I decided to analized 9000 movie scripts and build a movie recommendation system engine.
+Motived by the research paper[ The emotional arcs of stories are dominated by six basic shapes ](https://arxiv.org/abs/1606.07772) that used the NLP methodology to map emotional journeys of novel collections and identified 6 emotional arcs which describe all those stories,I decided to analized 9000 movie scripts and build a movie recommendation system engine.

  The example of an interactive main interface of engine as below: